Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Sobol-CPI

-where the $j$-th coordinate of $\widetilde{x}^{'(j)}_{i,k}$ is conditionally sampled, and the rest fixed to $x_i^{-j}$ (see \eqref{eq:cpi-sampling}). \end{definition} We observe that this idea of using the law of total expectation is related to the marginalization of the conditional SAGE value functions (cSAGEvf, \cite{covert2020}), while making explicit the fact that neither the conditional density nor the conditional expectation is known and needs to be estimated.
+where the $j$-th coordinate of $\widetilde{x}'^{(j)}_{i,k}$ is sampled from an estimated conditional distribution $P'_j$, with the remaining coordinates fixed to $x_i^{-j}$. \end{definition} We observe that using the law of total expectation is related to the \textit{marginalization} of the conditional SAGE value functions (cSAGEvf, \citet{covert2020}), while making explicit the fact that both the \textit{conditional density} and the \textit{conditional expectation} are unknown and must estimated.
 Regarding the first issue, we study in particular the sampling step from the CPI and propose an asymptotic efficiency result.
-We further observe that, in order to extend this result to other cSAGEvf, it is necessary to specify the sampler explicitly.
+We further observe that, in order to extend this result to cSAGEvf, it is necessary to specify the sampler explicitly.
 For the second issue, we propose a bias-correction procedure that yields an unbiased estimator without incurring additional cost.